MicrosoftDocs/terminal/TerminalDocs/customize-settings/actions.md

 ### Open settings files

-This opens either the settings UI, custom settings file, or default settings file, depending on the `target` field.
+This opens either the settings UI, custom settings file (`settings.json`), or default settings file (`defaults.json`), depending on the `target` field.
-Without the `target` field, the custom settings file will be opened..
+Without the `target` field, the custom settings file will be opened.

 **Command name:** `openSettings`